Sixth Form Curriculum

 Discussion with students confirms the excellent quality and range of the courses provided.

 In addition to the usual A level qualifications, students with mainly grades 7-9 at GCSE will be encouraged to pursue an Extended Project Qualification (EPQ).
 This A level standard qualification is designed to push the more able students and improve their access to those universities who demand higher entry requirements.
 It is also designed to give students an opportunity to develop their research skills and reflect on subject content that they will encounter as an undergraduate.
 Students will choose a topic area and undertake to carry out an in-depth investigation, producing an extended dissertation and a final presentation.
 They will be individually mentored by a dedicated subject specialist throughout this process.
-This qualification is managed and supported by Miss Hamilton, our Extended Project Coordinator.
+This qualification is managed and supported by Mrs O'Dowd, our Extended Project Coordinator.
 We have consistently produced outstanding results in an increasingly popular area of the Sixth Form curriculum, with 80% and above of all students regularly achieving an A or A* grade.

 The Sixth Form has rigorous monitoring processes and students can expect to be challenged on underperformance.
 In the first term of Year 12, students are given target grades for each subject and students are expected to meet or exceed their targets in the majority of their work.
 In October of Year 12, a tutorial week takes place to discuss and advise students on their early performance in each subject.
 A Parent Consultation Evening follows in December and comprehensive monitoring reports are issued in each term.
 Progress is regularly assessed by teachers and if students are falling below their targets this will be reported to the Sixth Form Leadership Team who will tailor the nature of support on an individual basis.